 In order to take part in Quick Recall or FPS, before District competition the Quick Recall coach and the Future Problem Solving coach must be certified in their respective event(s).
 No specific training is required to enter students in Composition and Written Assessment.

-Each school is required to supply the following officials for each event in which a school registers at each level of Governor’s Cup Competition:
+Each school is required to supply the officials below for each event in which a school registers at each level of Governor’s Cup Competition.
+Click the "Certification" link in the menu for more info.

-1 certified official who must be listed on the District Entry Form as a judge or moderator
+1 certified official other than the Quick Recall coach who must be listed on the District Entry Form as a judge or moderator

-Two certified officials, one of which must be listed as a judge or moderator.
+Two certified officials other than the Quick Recall coach, one of which must be listed as a judge or moderator.
 The team may still compete with only one official offered, but may be fined up to $25 by the host school.
 The head Quick Recall coach may not serve as the required Quick Recall official.
 The required Quick Recall official must be available to serve in any officiating capacity at all times, during any round of Quick Recall.
 Failure to do so may result in the disqualification of that official’s Quick Recall team.

 Each school must provide a certified scorer, or a timer who will serve as a buzzer operator.
 An experienced and competent judge or moderator may also fulfill this requirement, pending KAAC approval.
 Each official must be available during all Sunday rounds for their particular grade level.